 If your feeling inspired with our Cinque Terre tips and are looking for a done-for-you itinerary to make sure you make the most of your time, we’ve put together a brilliant suggested itinerary for 3 days in Cinque Terre (which presumes you arrive the night before it starts!)

 Day One: Riomaggiore, Manarola and Corniglia.

 Enjoy breakfast at your hotel, then head to Riomaggiore for lunch (or breakfast, if it’s not included at your hotel.)
 Riomaggiore is pretty and there are plenty of places near the small harbour to enjoy a coffee and something to eat.
 Having said that, we preferred other villages more, so don’t spend too long here.

 Grab the train to Manarola – this is the one you see most often on Instagram as it’s easy to get great shots of the village (as mentioned above).
 Make sure you walk around the headland to get the best view (just follow the crowds!)
-If you happen to be here at sunset, this headland is the best place to be- you can get a great view and watch the village glow orange as the light fades.
+If you happen to be here at sunset, this headland is the best place to be and one fo the best photo spots.
+You can get a great view and watch the village glow orange as the light fades.

 There are plenty of little shops in Manarola to explore- it’s a great place to get some souvenirs for your trip.
 By now, you’re probably ready for another coffee (or an ice cream) so head to Gelateria Enrica and indulge!

 The last stop of the day is Corniglia.
 Of all the villages, this is the quietest and most over-looked.
 It’s up a steep hill and many people choose to omit it.
 Honestly, if you’re tired, you’re not missing a lot if you want to skip it, but there are some spectacular views if you make the effort.

 Head back to your hotel for dinner and a soak in the pool if you’re lucky, or head back to Manarola for one of the best sunset views in the area.
 Just expect HUGE crowds!